Class: DLinked::List

 • (DLinked::List, nil)

-A new list containing the sliced elements, or nil if the slice is out of bounds.
+A new list, or ‘nil` if `start` is out of bounds.

 452